ccmmf/.github/CONTRIBUTING.md

 our [GitHub Discussions](https://github.com/orgs/ccmmf/discussions) and join the #ccmmf channel in the [PEcAn Project Slack](https://join.slack.com/t/pecanproject/shared_invite/enQtMzkyODUyMjQyNTgzLWEzOTM1ZjhmYWUxNzYwYzkxMWVlODAyZWQwYjliYzA0MDA0MjE4YmMyOTFhMjYyMjYzN2FjODE4N2Y4YWFhZmQ).

-### Bug Reports
+### Bug Reports and Feature Suggestions

-If you find bugs, please report them by opening an issue in the appropriate GitHub repository.
+If you find bugs or would like to request a feature, please open an issue in the appropriate GitHub repository and select the approprate bug report or feature request template.

-Provide a clear description of the bug and steps to reproduce it.
+For **bugs**, please provide a clear description of the bug and steps to reproduce it.
 If you find a bug or issue in R, please use the [reprex](https://reprex.tidyverse.org/) package to generate a reproducible example.

-### Feature Suggestions
+To request a new **feature**, it will often be helpful to use Slack or GitHub Discussions to flesh out and brainstorm ideas.
+A good feature request will include a clear description of the feature and how it would be used.

 ## Code of Conduct